23 Feb Los Angeles District Attorney Committed to Eliminating Cash Bail and Death Penalty

 Criminal Justice Reform Prioritizes Eliminating Cash Bail and Death Penalty

 Protests rocked the nation throughout 2020.
 Most centered on police brutality and the fact that Black citizens died during routine interactions with police.
 While these protests have been a mainstay in the news cycle since police in Ferguson, MO, shot 18-year-old Mike Brown in the back, in 2020 advocates increased calls to defund police departments.
 Lawmakers and nonprofit organizations offered dozens of solutions to address mass incarceration, mandatory minimums and racial inequity in the prison system.

-On average, three out of every four inmates in jail hasn’t went to trial.
+On average, three out of every four people in jail hasn’t went to trial.
 In fact, almost 80% of the national prison population has not been convicted of any crime at all.
 Most of those held pretrial are unable to post bail, effectively criminalizing poverty.
-Constitutional scholars also note that, in many cases, states violate rights when pretrial inmates remain behind bars for months or even years while prosecutors build their cases.
-Holding inmates until trial can have a severe emotional and economic impact on families and communities.
+Constitutional scholars also note that, in many cases, states violate rights when pretrial prisoners remain behind bars for months or even years while prosecutors build their cases.
+Incarcerating individuals until trial can have a severe emotional and economic impact on families and communities.
 That’s why more and more district attorneys have announced plans eliminating cash bail in their cities.

 Though many commonly refer to these policies as “no cash bail” policies, the moniker is misleading.
 To date, no prosecutor has fully eliminated cash bail in their district.
 Instead, they use data about recidivism to prepare guidelines for which criminal defendants must post cash bail.
 In most cases, prosecutors choose not to seek cash bail for misdemeanors and non-violent felonies.
 Certain crimes, such as domestic abuse, have high recidivism rates and may carry stricter guidelines for pretrial release.
 The goal is to minimize the impact on those awaiting trial without jeopardizing community safety.